RustFestEU/blog.rustfest.eu/_posts/2018-09-29-cfp-in-progress.md

 ---
 layout: post
-title: "Call for Proposals in progress, keynotes announcement"
+title: "Call for Proposals in progress, keynotes announcement and more tickets!"
-date: 2018-10-06
+date: 2018-10-10
 authors:
   - apiraino
 ---

+# Tickets batch sale

+Forst of all, more tickets are on the way!
+A new <strong>standard tickets batch</strong> will be very soon available <a href="https://ti.to/asquera-event-ug/rustfest-rome-2018" target="_blank">at the ticket sale page</a>, grab them while they're hot!

+Check the <a href="https://twitter.com/RustFest/status/1049932457888440320" target="_blank">Twitter announcement</a>.

 # Call for Proposals